alexandermichels/alexandermichels.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Alex Michels is an ABD PhD candidate studying Spatial Informatics under Dr. Shaowen Wang at the University of Illinois Urbana-Champaign (UIUC).
-He is currently a research assistant at the [CyberGIS Center for Advanced Digital and Spatial Studies](http://cybergis.illinois.edu/).

-Alex is passionate about access & cyberGIS meaning: (1) using cyberGIS to analyze spatial patterns and systems of inaccessibility and (2) making cyberGIS tools and technology accessible to all.
-His work in analysis and modeling includes Spatial Agent-Based Models (SABMs) for public health and work advancing the methods of spatial accessibiliy with applications including the [WhereCOVID-19 Spatial Accessibility Explorer](https://wherecovid19.cigi.illinois.edu/spatialAccess.html) for rapidly measuring spatial accessibility during the COVID-19 pandemic.
-His work on [FAIR (Findable, Accessible, Interoperable, and Reproducible)](https://www.go-fair.org/fair-principles/) computing in the geosciences includes contributions to [CyberGISX](https://cybergisxhub.cigi.illinois.edu/), [CyberGIS-Jupyter for Water (CJW)](https://go.illinois.edu/cybergis-jupyter-water/), and [CyberGIS-Compute](https://cybergis.github.io/cybergis-compute-python-sdk).
+Alex Michels is currently a Postdoctoral Research Associate at the Department of Geography and Geographic Information Science at the University of Illinois Urbana-Champaign (UIUC).
+He obtained his Ph.D. in Informatics in 2025 and M.S. in Geography in 2024, both from the University of Illinois Urbana-Champaign.
+Alex's research focuses on applications of geospatial data science and cyberGIS to address societal challenges.

 If you're interested in my work or collaborating, please feel free to reach out!
 If you want to chat over coffee, we can meet on campus at UIUC or I'm planning to attend these upcoming events in-person: